-Another great thing about wreath rails is that there are so many different wood cutouts that you can add to them.
-We have a zillion to choose from on our website (that may be a slightly exaggerated estimate but you get the idea!)
+One great thing about wreath rails is that there are so many different wood cutouts or signs that can be attached.
+We have so many to choose from on our shop.
+That may be a slightly exaggerated estimate but you get the idea!
 You can find cutouts for all holidays, most occasions, and lots of different interests!
-That means that if you sell your creations, wreath rails allow you to offer so many unique items to your customers.
-Door decor isn’t just for the holidays, think of how fun it would be to gift a monster truck or planet wreath rail to that special kid (or adult!) in your life to decorate their own door!

 How to Decorate a Wreath Rail…

 Once you’ve decided how to use your rail, the fun really begins!
 Adding all the pretty things is my favorite part!
 Just like with wreaths you can add anything you like to a wreath rail to dress it up.
 The rail is the wooden base for your creation just like a wreath form or grapevine would be the base for your wreath.

 What I do is add pipe cleaners along the wreath rail and then use those to attach my deco mesh, ribbon tails, and (of course!) tubing.
 That design style isn’t your only option though!
 Do you love greenery?
 You can add that to the rail instead of mesh and let that be your base.
 Love the look of an ornament wreath?
 Grab your hot glue gun and get to gluing, a wreath rail makes the perfect base for that as well.
 Flowers, fun picks, and bling are all invited to the party too!